Draggie306/EditingCheatSheets/A Level/A-level OCR Computer Science H446: COMPLETE CHEAT SHEET.md

 - Compiled code executes faster than interpreted code as it is directly executed by the processor
 - Compilers can apply optimisations during compilation for the program to execute more efficiently
-- Once compiled, the code can then be distributed and executed on different devices providing they have the same processor instruction set, e.g exe files on windows x86 processors.
+- Once compiled, the code can then be distributed and executed on different devices providing they have the same processor instruction set, e.g exe files on Windows x86 processors.

 --
 - Interpeters allow for better debugging capabilities and errors are detected at runtime for quick fixing